uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 > $\sigma^2 = \frac{(b-a)^2}{12}$

 ## Normal Distribution
-A continuous distribution that is symmetric and bell-shaped.
-Due to its symmetry, the three measures of center mode, median, and mean, are exactly the same for the normal distribution.
-Moreover, the normal distribution is defined entirely in terms of its mean and standard deviation.
+A continuous distribution, often nicknamed the "bell-curve", owing to its symmetric and bell-shaped characteristics.
+Due to the symmetry of the normal distribution, the three measures of center (mode, median, and mean) are exactly the same.
+The normal distribution is defined entirely in terms of its mean and standard deviation.
 Notationally, given a random variable $X$ that is normally distributed, we can say $X \sim N(\mu,\sigma)$, where $\mu$ and $\sigma$ are the mean and standard deviation of the distribution, respectively.

 ## Standard Normal Distribution
 A special case of the normal distribution that occurs when $\mu = 0$ and $\sigma = 1$.
 Given a random variable and any values for $\mu$ and $\sigma$, that is $X  ∼  N(\mu, \sigma)$, we can *transform* to a standard normal, by normalizing it!
 That is: